 Getting support from the Student Wellbeing Service

-Students often find it helpful to be able to speak to a counsellor, mental health adviser or peer supporter.
+Students often find it helpful to be able to speak to a wellbeing adviser, counsellor, mental health adviser or peer supporter.

 - Counsellors can offer students a helpful different perspective, as someone outside of their normal day-to-day life.
 They have good skills in understanding psychological and emotional difficulties, and can also help people work out practical approaches to manage a difficult situation better.